ipfs/ipfs-companion/CONTRIBUTING.md

 You will need [NodeJS](https://nodejs.org/) and [Firefox](https://www.mozilla.org/en-US/firefox/developer/).
 Make sure `npm` and `firefox` are in your `PATH`.

+It may be a good idea to use `yarn` instead of `npm`.
+We provide `yarn.lock` if you choose to do so.

 ### Installing Dependencies

 To install all dependencies into to `node_modules` directory, execute: